AmyE123/legacy-gamedev.amy-portfolio.com/_posts/2021-05-13-difference-between-aa-tps.md

 ﻿---
 layout: post
-title:  "What's the difference between Action-Adventure and Third Person Shooters?"
+title:  "What's The Difference Between Action-Adventure & Third Person Shooters?"
 type: "Misc Blog"
 color: "background-color: #003261"
 summary: "This blog will compare and define the games Resident Evil 4, (2005) and Twilight Princess, (2006), and their respective genres."